Train Once, Use Flexibly: A Modular Framework for Multi-Aspect Neural News Recommendation: Introduction

 \section{Introduction}

-Neural content-based recommenders \cite{li2019survey, wu2023personalized}, trained to infer users' preferences from their click history, represent the current state of the art in news recommendation.
-While previously consumed content clearly points to users' preferences, \textit{aspects} other than content alone, e.g., topical category (e.g., \textit{sports}) or sentiment, contribute to their news consumption decisions.
-Accordingly, some neural news recommendation (NNR) models leverage information on these aspects in addition to text content, be it (i) directly as input to the model \cite{wang2018dkn, wu2019naml, liu2020kred, xun2021we} or (ii) indirectly, as auxiliary training tasks \cite{wu2019tanr, wu2020sentirec, qi2021pp}.
+Neural content-based recommenders, trained to infer users' preferences from their click history, represent the state of the art in news recommendation \cite{li2019survey,wu2023personalized}.
+While previously consumed content clearly indicates users' preferences, \textit{aspects} other than content alone, namely categorical features of the news such as topical category, sentiment, news outlet, or stance, contribute to their news consumption decisions.
+Accordingly, some neural news recommenders (NNRs) leverage information on these aspects in addition to text content, be it (i) directly as model input \cite{wu2019naml, liu2020kred} or (ii) indirectly, as auxiliary training tasks \cite{wu2019tanr, wu2020sentirec}.

-Increased personalization, however, is often at odds with \textit{diversity} \cite{pariser2011filter,wu2020sentirec}.
-NNRs, optimized to maximize congruity to the users' preferences, particularly tend to produce recommendations highly similar in content to previously consumed news \cite{liu2021interaction, wu2020sentirec}.
+Increased personalization is often at odds with \textit{diversity} \cite{pariser2011filter}.
+NNRs optimized to maximize congruity to users' preferences tend to produce suggestions highly similar in content to previously consumed news \cite{liu2021interaction, wu2020sentirec, sertkan2023effect}.
 Another strand of work thus focuses on increasing diversity of recommendations w.r.t. aspects other than content (e.g., sentiment).
-To this effect, prior work either (i) re-ranks the content-based recommendations to decrease the aspectual similarity between them \cite{rao2013taxonomy, gharahighehi2023diversification}, or (ii) trains the NNR model by combining a content-based personalization objective with an aspect-based diversification objective \cite{wu2020sentirec, wu2022end, shi2022dcan, choi2022not}.
+To this effect, prior work either (i) re-ranks content-based recommendations to decrease the aspectual similarity between them \cite{rao2013taxonomy, gharahighehi2023diversification}, or (ii) trains the NNR model by combining a content-based personalization objective with an aspect-based diversification objective \cite{wu2020sentirec, wu2022end, shi2022dcan, choi2022not}.